sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 import userEvent from '@testing-library/user-event';
 import Login from '../Login';

-test('submits username and password', () => {
+test('submits username and password', async () => {
+  const user = userEvent.setup();
   const username = 'me';
   const password = 'please';
   const onSubmit = jest.fn();

   render(<Login onSubmit={onSubmit} />);

-  userEvent.type(screen.getByLabelText(/username/i), username);
+  await user.type(screen.getByLabelText(/username/i), username);

-  userEvent.type(screen.getByLabelText(/password/i), password);
+  await user.type(screen.getByLabelText(/password/i), password);

-  userEvent.click(screen.getByRole('button', { name: /log in/i }));
+  await user.click(screen.getByRole('button', { name: /log in/i }));

   expect(onSubmit).toHaveBeenCalledTimes(1);
   expect(onSubmit).toHaveBeenCalledWith({
     username,
-    password
+    password,
   });
 });
 ```

-Here, we’re using `jest.fn()` to define a spy for the `onSubmit` prop of our [Login](https://github.com/sapegin/rtl-article-2019/blob/master/src/components/Login.js) component, then we’re filling the form by [typing](https://github.com/testing-library/user-event#typeelement-text-options) text into input fields, then we [click](https://github.com/testing-library/user-event#clickelement-eventinit-options) the submit button, and check that the `onSubmit` function was called only once and it has received login and password.
+Here, we’re using `jest.fn()` to define a spy for the `onSubmit` prop of our [Login](https://github.com/sapegin/rtl-article-2019/blob/master/src/components/Login.js) component, then we’re filling the form by [typing](https://testing-library.com/docs/user-event/utility#type) text into input fields, then we [click](https://testing-library.com/docs/user-event/convenience#click) the submit button, and check that the `onSubmit` function was called only once and it has received login and password.

-In comparison [to Enzyme](/all/react-testing-2-jest-and-enzyme/), we don’t have to call a form `submit` handler directly, which would be testing the implementation. user-event’s `click()` method will dispatch a click event on the DOM node which is captured and handled by React the same way a real click in a browser would be handled.
+In comparison [to Enzyme](/all/react-testing-2-jest-and-enzyme/), we don’t have to call a form `submit` handler directly, which would be testing the implementation.
+User-event’s `click()` method will dispatch a click event on the DOM node which is captured and handled by React the same way a real click in a browser would be handled.
 For example, it will dispatch a form submit event when we “click” a `<button type="submit">`, and won’t dispatch it when we “click” a `<button type="button">`, which makes our tests more reliable.

 ### Async tests